pizthewiz/node-flint-sender/examples/player-local/README.md

-📼 MP4 and WebM files in _public/videos_ will be played at random.
+📼 💽  Media files in _public/media_ will be played at random.

 Install dependencies:
 ```sh